jvineveld/magento2-easy-layout-content-controller/readme.md

 * Display options at cms page, so clients can only say what the content should be.
 The layout is predefined and unchangeable.

 ## Under development !!
 NOT WORKING
-Like really really in development.
+Like really really in development. nothing works, don't expect something.

 ## templates
 This plugin requires you to create a folder, in the `[Your_Theme]/Magento_Theme/page_layout/` folder.